-The CAPER is a document produced annually by the City in narrative form and through the automated, "Integrated Disbursement and Information System" (IDIS) which provides a systematic format for reporting to HUD on the use of CDBG, HOME and ESG funds.
+The CAPER is a document produced annually by the City in narrative form and through the automated, "Integrated Disbursement and Information System" (IDIS) which provides a systematic format for reporting to HUD on the use of CDBG funds.
 The CAPER is also used to provide information to the citizens and officials of Lancaster City.
 In addition, it is part of HUD's review of CDBG Program grantees and Congress's review of the national CDBG Entitlement Program.
-Lancaster City must submit its Consolidated Annual Performance and Evaluation Report to HUD each year by the end of September (within 90 days after the close of the CDBG Year each June 30).
+Lancaster City must submit its Consolidated Annual Performance and Evaluation Report to HUD each year by the end of September (within 90 days after the close of the CDBG Year each December 31).
 However, before submitting the CAPER to HUD, availability of the Report for public review and comment must be made known to City residents.
 Copies must be made accessible to City residents in sufficient time to permit them to review and comment on the Report prior to its submission to HUD.

-Accordingly, the City places an invitation for review and comment regarding the latest CDBG Program CAPER each year via paid advertisements in both daily newspapers.
-The CAPER is advertised as available for review during working hours on specific days in the offices of the City Department of Economic and Community Development, located in the Municipal Building, 120 North Duke Street.
-A telephone number is also provided to obtain information regarding the City's CAPER.
+Accordingly, the City places an invitation for review and comment regarding the latest CDBG Program CAPER each year via paid advertisements in the Lancaster Newspaper, and on the City's website.
+The CAPER is advertised as available for review on the City's website and during working hours on specific days in the offices of the City Department of Economic and Community Development, located in the Municipal Building, 120 North Duke Street.
+A telephone number and email address are also provided to obtain information regarding the City's CAPER.